Although DRI was formally organized as the Defense Research Institute in 1960 its antecedents go back to the end of World War II in 1945.

 In June 1984, DRI moved its headquarters from Milwaukee to Chicago and was seen by many as a positive strengthening of DRI as an independent lawyers’ association.
 The move to Chicago gave DRI a more centrally located headquarters with greater access to air transportation which facilitated meetings of DRI leaders from around the country.

 The 1980s witnessed a surge from the leaders of DRI and the state and local defense organizations for fundamental change in the nature and governance of DRI.
 DRI leaders wanted a strong dynamic national association of defense lawyers that would truly be the voice of the defense bar and able to pursue whatever policies and projects deemed most appropriate for the advancement of defense lawyers.
-These DRI advocates sought to provide SLDOs with more representation in the DRI leadership and confirm that DRI was a membership organization that would have national meetings open to all members and possess autonomous, independent leadership by the DRI Board of Directors.
+These DRI advocates sought to provide SLDOs with more representation in the DRI leadership and confirm that DRI was a membership organization that would have national meetings open to all members and possesses autonomous, independent leadership by the DRI Board of Directors.

 In 1992 DRI finally reached the first step to administrative independence after some 32 years of existence.
 It consummated an agreement with its founder, the International Association of Defense Counsel, whereby, among other things, self-rule was promised.
 The independence, achieved when the 1992 agreement was ratified in 1995, resulted in numerous administrative and governance changes in the way that DRI would function and elect its leaders.